hongzhonglu/vivarium/doc/docs.rst

 If you want to generate the HTML documentation yourself, check out the instructions on building documentation :ref:`below <building-docs>`.

-.. todo:: Add link to section on building docs

 =====================
 Writing Documentation
 =====================